lexfrl/slt/README.md

 ## DISCLAIMER
 I've developed this peace of software during implementation my own project, which was originally started with Flux.
-I realized that Flux adds a lot of unnecessary (not quite useful) entities and adds a lot of boilerplate to my codebase which is a reason why there is a lot of different implementations.
+I realized that `Flux` adds a lot of unnecessary (not quite useful) entities and adds a lot of boilerplate to my codebase which is a reason why there is a lot of different implementations.
 Also I had no time to wait for Facebook Relay (http://facebook.github.io/react/blog/2015/02/20/introducing-relay-and-graphql.html) and I didn't want to bloat my codebase with knowingly out-of-date architecture.
 Now I glad to introduce my solution to app state managemet.
 It not dependend/related on any lib except https://facebook.github.io/immutable-js/ which is used for inner state management and not exposed to user (also I have a plan to make pure immutable version w/o any conversion).
 Contributors are welcome!
 Write me to https://twitter.com/__fro

 ## DESCRIPTION
-Slots could be consider as a missing part of React (not only).
-It's like Flux, but better.
+`Slots` could be consider as a missing part of React (not only).
+It's like `Flux`, but better.

 ## TODO
 * connections: express middleware, React and others as separate libs
 * add transaction context.
 Add rollbacks and state history navigation
 * add performance tests
-* add Promise interface support (e.g. Slots.then ect)
+* add Promise interface support (e.g. `Slots.then` ect)
 * errors handling
 * async tests.
 More tests for Promises
 * rules which are dependent on state conditions (e.g. "apply rule IF")